KauzClay/docs-tap/supply-chain/reference/api/component.hbs.md

 ### `spec.pipelineRun`

 The `spec.pipelineRun` section defines the work done by this component.
-`spec.pipelineRun` is used to create a [Tekton PipelineRun] and has many similarities.
+`spec.pipelineRun` is used by Tanzu Supply Chain to create a [Tekton PipelineRun] and has many similarities.

-#### `spec.pipelineRun.pipelineRef`

-The `spec.pipelineRun.pipelineRef` is required, and it has one field `name` that must refer to the `metadata.name` of a [Tekton Pipeline] that resides in the same namespace as the `Component` and `SupplyChain`.

-#### `spec.pipelineRun.workspaces`

-If you need to define workspaces to pass to the Tekton `PipelineRun`, use `spec.pipelineRun.workspaces`.
-This field is an array of workspace definitions, and is identical to the Tekton Workspaces specification.

 #### `spec.pipelineRun.params`